Marcofo21/liss_cleaning/docs_template/source/development/how-to-contribute.md

 1. Implement the fix or new feature.

 1. We validate contributions in three ways.
-First, we have a test suite to check the implementation of liss_cleaning.
-Second, we correct for stylistic errors in code and documentation using linters.
+First, we have a test suite to check the implementation of  Second, we correct for stylistic errors in code and documentation using linters.
 Third, we test whether the documentation builds successfully.